mattermost/docs/source/administration/migrating.rst

 * Slack users can activate their new Mattermost accounts by using Mattermost's Password Reset screen with their email addresses from Slack to set new passwords for their Mattermost accounts.

-* Once logged in, the Mattermost users will have access to previous Slack messages in the public channels imported from Slack.
+* Once logged in, Mattermost users will have access to previous Slack messages in the public channels imported from Slack.